CalConnect/DEVGUIDE/FreeBusyAvailability.md

    * They don't have to have a free slot - they're saying they're prepared to move some other meeting
    * They don't have to reveal anything about their schedule - that might be privileged information

-The [VAVAILABILITY](vavailability) specification standardises this and also allows for many other capabilities.
-Apart from being a way to respond with available time it has uses within the SmartGrid and for Vpoll.
+The [VAVAILABILITY](vavailability) specification standardizes this and also allows for many other capabilities.
+Apart from being a way to respond with available time it has uses within the SmartGrid and for VPOLL.

 VAVAILABILITY was originally defined in answer to a Office Hours problem.
 This was the need by many universities to:
    *  define the hours when faculty could meet with students and